a-rahimi/infixlang/README.md

 (the answer is 12).

-It's is one of those problems every child should solve at some point, but I never cracked it as a kid.
-My solutions never could handle all expressions in their generality correctly (depending on my attempt, parentheses would be hard to handle, or it'd get tripped up by operator precedence, or whatever).
+It's one of those problems most programming fans solve early on in their livesi, but my solutions as a youth never could handle all expressions in their generality correctly (depending on my attempt, parentheses would be hard to handle, or it'd get tripped up by operator precedence, or I'd face some infinite recursion).

-Now I'm an adult, on a week-long vacation, with some time on my hands (or rather, desperately in need for some time to myself).
-So I'm tackling this problem again.
+Now I'm an adult, on a family vacation, with some time on my hands (or rather, desperately in need for some time to myself).
+So I'm tackling this problem again after 25 years.

-Except I ended up writing the college version of this.
+It kind of got out of hand.

 ## Features

-* A full parser that can handle context-free grammars defined as python expressions.
-The production rules for this language are written in python.
-They look like this:
+* A context-free grammar parser (basically, YACC + Lex in 110 lines of Python).
+What's nice about this particular parser is that the production can themselves be written in Python.
+Here is a snippet from the code:

   ```python
   expr.rules = (